lucia990/ADM_GROUP-30_HW_4/README.md

 ### main.ipynb
 In this file we implemented the solutions to the exercises of the HW-4.
 ### AlgorithmicQuestion.ipynb
-There is the solutions to the Algorithmic questions of the HW-4.
+There is the solution to the Algorithmic questions of the HW-4.
 ### Commandline.sh
 Bash script.